LeadWoods0902/DandD_Nightmare_Plague/Additional Lore/The death of the duke of Woodfall.md

-The duke of woodfall was aiding in the occupation of Brokvar and was slain by
+The duke of woodfall was aiding in the occupation of Brokvar and was slain by [[Ven-Dryk]] in combat.